Azorant/Rhea/README.md

 There are more config options available for Lavalink [here](https://lavalink.dev/configuration/).

 If you'd wish to play Apple Music and/or Spotify links, then you'll have to setup the [LavaSrc](https://github.com/topi314/LavaSrc) plugin for Lavalink.

+In order to utilize SponsorBlock you'll have to setup the [SponsorBlock](https://github.com/topi314/Sponsorblock-Plugin) plugin for Lavalink.